Venus Envy (webcomic): Release

-By 2003, the independent comic had at least 150,000 visitors visiting the comic's website every day.
-In September 2004, Frasier, in an interview said she had the whole plot of the entire series "plotted out" with occasional storylines which differed from the normal, like "Unholy Alliance", where a lesbian separatist asks a cross dresser out on a date.
-In the same interview said that she was receiving occasional fan mail, despite the comic being one of the most popular on Keenspace.
-In November 2004, Frasier ran a comic expressing her dissatisfaction with the results of the United States elections that year, leading some readers to say she should "shut the fuck up and draw the comic."
-In 2006, it was said that the webcomic had grown into "a vocation that includes public speaking and organizing about transgender and queer issues" for Frasier.
+By 2003, the independent comic had at least 150,000 daily visitors.
+In a September 2004 interview, Frasier said she had the story of the entire series planned out with occasional subplots, such as in "Unholy Alliance", where a lesbian separatist asks a male cross dresser out on a date.
+Venus Envy received occasional fan mail, and was extremely popular on Keenspace.
+In November 2004, Frasier ran a comic expressing her dissatisfaction with the results of the 2004 United States elections, leading to backlash from certain readers In 2006, it was said that the webcomic had grown into "a vocation that includes public speaking and organizing about transgender and queer issues" for Frasier.
 The last issue of the webcomic posted on January 30, 2014.
 In May 2019, Frasier floated the idea of rebooting the comic as a graphic novel.
-In April 2020, her Twitter followers expressed interest in her picking up the comic's story ten years after the end of the comic in 2014 and expressed interest in January 2021 of writing a comic where "Zoe's a mom creeping up on middle age with a quirky family."
-(Note: In the April 2020 poll almost 52% of those who voted said that the story should show what the characters are doing 10 years later, while about 32% wanted a "total reboot" and about 16% wanted the story to pick up where it left off.
-Her tweet in January 2021 was part of a flurry of tweets about the webcomic, beginning with an illustration of Zoe.)

 Spin-off and crossovers

 In 2004, Fraiser convinced Sherri Belmar to write a spinoff science fiction webcomic titled Venus Ascending, with some of the same characters, like Zoë, Lisa, Larson, Chris/tine, and a new character (Kim Tim).
-Some reviews called it a "trans gag strip" which has a "loose storyline".
+Some reviews called it a "trans gag strip" with a "loose storyline".

 In 2011, Frasier did a crossover with Evelyn Poor's webcomic, Trans Girl Diaries.
 (Note: All 303 pages of Trans Girl Diaries can be read on the Internet Archive.)

 In December 2015, Frasier contributed to a holiday illustration featuring Zoë alongside trans protagonists of Jessica Durling's 2punk4you (Jess & Seb), Jenn Dolari's Closetspace (Carrie & Allison), Jessica Udischas's Manic Pixie Nightmare Girls (Jesska), Sophie Labelle's Assigned Male (Stephie), and Jocelyn Samara DiDomenick's Rain (Rain).

 Reception

 Laura Seabrook, in a review for Polare, called the comic "really important", praising Zoe as a well-rounded, believable character, accompanied by a consistent and well-done supporting cast.
-Seabrook differentiates Venus Envy it from Chris Hazleton's Misfile about a character who has to accept their gender transition.

-The comic was later cited as an inspiration by a trans woman, Alexandra Pitchford, who created a webcomic named Bitz, and by Evelyn Poor, who created Trans Girl Diaries.
+The comic was later cited as an inspiration by Alexandra Pitchford, the author of the webcomic Bitz, and by Evelyn Poor, who created Trans Girl Diaries.